 Train to city (UP Express)

 For those flying into Pearson International Airport, there is a train that runs every 15 minutes, directly from the airport straight to Union Station (heart of downtown) or Bloor.
 The current rate $12.35/rider with discounts for return tickets families.
-The cost with this service is greater but it requires much less navigation and does not make any stops!
+The cost of this service is greater but it requires much less navigation and does not make any stops!

 Licensed Toronto Pearson Airport Taxi or Limo